jofraley/Hacking_JavaScript/labs/review/lab1.md

 ###Review HTML, CSS, and JavaScript

 This lab covers the basics of creating your first web page.
 Take this starter page and play around with modifying the HTML, CSS, and JavaScript.
-Use the resource [W3School](http://w3schools.com) to learn what is possible
+Use the resource [W3School](http://w3schools.com) to learn what is possible.

 1. Copy and paste the code below into a new [jsbin.com](http://jsbin.com).